Share-Based Compensation and Other Benefit Plans

 |Share-based Payment Arrangement [Abstract]|

 During the three months ended March 31, 2021, 24,200 PRSUs were granted.
 A total of 87,899 PRSUs were granted during the three months ended March 31, 2020.
 For the PRSUs granted in 2019 and March 2020, the performance period is 2020 through 2022.
 The performance period for Mr. Henke’s September 2020 PRSU inducement grant and Ms. Gwaltney’s January 2021 grant is 2021 through 2023.
-Vesting of the PRSUs can range from zero to 200% of the original grant based on the performance of our common stock relative to an industry index or for those granted in 2019 and 2020, a peer group of companies.
-Due to their market condition, the PRSUs are being charged to expense using graded vesting over a maximum of five years.
-The fair value of each PRSU award was estimated on their grant dates using a Monte Carlo simulation with $34.02 per PRSU for the 2019 grant and a range of $2.40 to $16.02 for the 2020 grants and $21.82 per PRSU for the 2021 grant.
+Vesting of the PRSUs can range from zero to 200 percent of the original grant based on the performance of our common stock relative to a defined peer group.
+Due to their market condition, the PRSUs are being charged to expense using graded vesting over a maximum of three years.
+The fair value of each PRSU award was estimated on their applicable grant date using a Monte Carlo simulation with $34.02 per PRSU for the 2019 grants, a range of $2.40 to $16.02 per PRSU for the 2020 grants and $21.82 per PRSU for the 2021 grant.
 In the three months ended March 31, 2021, 6,800 shares were issued upon settlement of PRSUs, net of shares withheld for income taxes.

-The ranges for the assumptions used in the Monte Carlo model for the PRSUs granted during 2020, 2019 and 2017 are presented as follows:
+The ranges for the assumptions used in the Monte Carlo model for the PRSUs granted during 2021, 2020 and 2019 are presented as follows:

-We maintain unqualified legacy defined benefit pension and defined benefit postretirement health care plans which cover a limited population of former employees that retired prior to January 1, 2000.
+We maintain unqualified legacy defined benefit pension and defined benefit postretirement plans that cover a limited number of former employees, all of whom retired prior to January 1, 2000.
 The combined expense recognized with respect to these plans was less than $0.1 million for each of the three months ended March 31, 2021 and 2020.
-The charges for these plans are recorded as a component of “Other, net” in our Statements of Operations.
-The combined unfunded benefit obligations under these plans were $1.3 million and are included within the “Accounts payable and accrued expenses” (current portion) and “Other liabilities” (noncurrent portion) captions on our Consolidated Balance Sheets as of December 31, 2020 and 2019.
+The charges for these plans are recorded as a component of “Other income (expense)” in our Condensed Consolidated Statements of Operation.

 The entire disclosure for share-based payment arrangement.